promatia/acts/act_proposals/human_rights.md

 The purpose of this act lay out and conserve Promatia's compulsory human rights.

 ### Section 3: Jurisdiction
-The jurisdiction of this act belongs to the Ministry of Police for enforcement and the Ministry of Human Rights and the Ministry of Education for educating these rights.
+The jurisdiction of D2§1 belongs to the Ministry of Police.
+The jurisdiction of D2§2 belongs to the Ministry of Justice and the Ministry of Human Services.
+The jurisdiction of D2§3 belongs to the Ministry of Labour.

 ### Section 4: Definitions
-**Mature Age**: 16 years of age
+- **Mature Age**: 16 years of age

-**Adult Age**: 18 years of age
+- **Adult Age**: 18 years of age

 ## Division 2: Rights
 ### Section 1: Individual Liberty